Trust Decanting in Florida

 The distinction between absolute and limited power determines which asset protection modifications are available through decanting.

 A trustee with absolute power can decant the trust into a second trust that replaces mandatory distributions with wholly discretionary authority.
 Under § 736.0504(2), a creditor of a beneficiary cannot compel distributions from a trust where the trustee has discretion over whether, when, and how much to distribute.
-Converting from mandatory to discretionary distribution authority is one of the most significant asset protection upgrades available through decanting.
+Converting from mandatory to discretionary distribution authority is one of the most consequential asset protection upgrades available through decanting.

 Adding or Strengthening Spendthrift Provisions